Viktor Klutho: Personal life

-Born in Alsace-Lorraine, Klutho came to St. Louis with his family at age 12.
+Born in Alsace-Lorraine, Klutho emigrated to St. Louis, United States with his family at age 12.
 His long career began in 1885 as a carpenter; by 1887, he had formed a partnership with Frederick Boeke known as Klutho and Boeke.
 In 1900, he began an independent practice of architecture and was licensed to practice architecture in Illinois by 1902.